 See Figure 97.
 This field applies only if Ventilation Control Mode = Enthalpy.
 This value may be from zero to less than 300,000 J/kg, with the default being 0 J/kg.
 The value for this field must be less than the value specified for the following field.

-Field: Indoor and Outdoor Enthalpy Difference Upper Limit for Minimun Venting Open Factor
+Field: Indoor and Outdoor Enthalpy Difference Upper Limit for Minimum Venting Open Factor

 See Figure 97.
 This field applies only if Ventilation Control Mode = Enthalpy.
 This value must be greater than zero, with the default being 300,000 J/kg.
 The value for this field must be greater than the value specified for the previous field.